Inverter Error Codes

 E1 Error Code: Carbon Build Up in Heating Chamber

 E1 is an uncommon error.
 It’s caused by carbon building up in the heating chamber and blocking the flame rod.
-The flame rod is important in maintaining safety in your heater, so when it’s blocked, it can’t read what it needs to accurately.
+The flame rod is important in maintaining safety in your heater, so when it’s blocked, it can’t take accurate readings.
 This causes your heater to turn off as a precaution.
 At Sheds Direct Ireland, we have yet to receive in a heater with the E1 error code for repair.

-How to prevent this: There’s not much that can be done to prevent this.
+How to prevent this: There’s not much that can be done to prevent this, as it’s a very rare anomaly.
 It hasn’t been confirmed, but cleaning out your air filter may assist in reducing the likelihood of this error occurring.

 How to fix this: We’d recommend bringing this to a service agent for repair.
 Unless you have completed the official training for Inverter Heater, you should not open or attempt to fix this heater yourself.